Skip to main content

 Message from the Fish and Game Department

-It promises to be another great year out in the woods, fields and on the waters of the Granite State.
-Thanks for hunting and trapping in New Hampshire and be safe.
-Always be sure of your target, clean up after yourself, and display good sportsmanship.
-Remember, you are a guest of the landowner; treat the land with respect and express your appreciation and you will always be welcome.
+Thanks for hunting in New Hampshire and please be safe.
+Always be sure of your target and what lies beyond, clean up after yourself, and display good sportsmanship.
+Kindly remember, when hunting on private land you are a guest of the landowner, so treat their property with respect and express your appreciation to the owner, and your presence will always be welcome.
 See you outdoors!

 N.H.
 Fish and Game Department